marlon-yow/sshfs-gui/README.md

 This project provides a simple web interface to manage SSHFS (SSH Filesystem) connections.
 It allows you to create, save, and manage remote filesystem mounts through an intuitive web interface.

+## About 2

+Vibecoded this project, with AWS Amazon Q - Calude Sonet 4 First atempt was in python with Tkinter, then changed to Electro, then changed back to python with web-based interface.
+Yep, AI did, I just asked.

 **Based on:** [sshfs-win-manager](https://github.com/evsar3/sshfs-win-manager) - Originally an Electron-based Windows GUI, converted to a Flask web application for Linux.

 **SSHFS Reference:** [libfuse/sshfs](https://github.com/libfuse/sshfs)